" "

 Modem vs router: Which should I choose?

-If you ask an electronics retailer for a modem or a router, they might refer you to the same device.
-These days, the terms are often used interchangeably because many devices combine both functions into one package.
-While you can’t go wrong with a modern device, if you only have a modem, you will still need a router to create a home network.
+If you ask an electronics retailer for a modem or a router, they will probably refer you to the same device, as the terms are often used interchangeably, and most consumer devices combine both functions into one package.

-Opting for an internet provider that offers an included modem on your broadband plan can simplify the setup process.
+Choosing a broadband plan that includes a combined modem-router can simplify the setup process.
 However, if you’re a discerning buyer, choosing your own equipment might be your best option.
 Remember: routers distribute the WiFi network throughout your home, while modems connect you directly to the internet.

 Caitlin Bingham